F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 ::: warning

-**MacBookPro11,3 Note**: When booting macOS Monterey or newer, you'll need to boot into Safe Mode if acceleration patches aren't installed yet.
-[Otherwise, you'll hit a black screen due to missing NVIDIA drivers.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) Safe Mode can be entered by holding `Shift` + `Enter` when selecting macOS in OpenCore Boot Picker.
+**MacBookPro11,3 Note**: When booting macOS Monterey 12 or newer, you'll need to boot into Safe Mode by holding `Shift` + `Enter` when selecting macOS in the OpenCore Boot Picker if acceleration patches aren't already installed.
+Otherwise, [missing NVIDIA drivers will result in a black screen](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522).

 :::